sogaiu/tree-sitter-clojure/doc/makefile.md

 activities involved for investigation likely would have been simpler and taken less time.

-[2] Haing multiple checkouts of a grammar doesn't seem like it could be too unlikely because:
+[2] Having multiple checkouts of a grammar doesn't seem like it could be too unlikely because:

 Different branches may be stored in separate directories with names